Florianbracke/Markdown_challenge/README.md

 Thinking out side the box is a thing I feel good at but this feels like boasting so let's just see...

 I try to be myself and I hope that positivly reflects on other peoples comfort.
 Life is to short to waste it on embarrassment or prejudice or ...
-So in my "Utopia" everyone can just be themselves and we can all make it work.
-Let's atleast try :)

 I live rather close to campus in a cosy co-housing so if that can be of any service, let me know!
 I was active (pre-corona) on [couchsurfing](https://www.couchsurfing.com/) so I really don't mind.
 <br>
 <br>